aexoden/chatstats/README.md

 #### `--users-file`

 This option allows the user to specify a file to control manually linking nicknames for statistics purposes.
-The file currently supports two commands, `USER` and `NICK`. `USER` declares a new user. `NICK` is a space or tab delimited list of case-sensitive nicknames.
-Nicknames are associated with the most recently declared user.
+The file currently supports two directives:

+##### `USER`

+Declares a new user.
+Subsequent directives will apply to this user, until another `USER` directive is encountered.
+An optional alias for the user may be specified after `USER` and a single tab or space.

+##### `NICK`

+Assigns nicknames to the most recently declared user.
+Accepts any number of nicknames, separated by tabs or spaces.
+Multiple `NICK` directives are allowed.

 Bugs and Feature Requests
 -------------------------